Approximately 7% of Worcester's population is Asian, which totals to about 12,800 people.

 Founded in 1999 and established as a nonprofit agency in 2001 to address the lack of culturally and linguistically appropriate support services for Southeast Asian Immigrants in Central Massachusetts.
 SEACMA has developed a strong reputation among members of our cultural community and with partners in the community for being a trusted organization of first resort.

-The Southeast Asian Coalition is a nonprofit organization that supports, promotes and advocates for the success of the Southeast Asian of Central Massachusetts into mainstream society while maintaining their unique cultural identity.
+The Southeast Asian Coalition is a nonprofit organization that supports, promotes and advocates for the success of the Southeast Asian of Central Massachusetts into mainstream society while maintaining our unique cultural identity.
 The Southeast Asian Coalition will pursue its mission by:

 Providing assistance in the area of educational and job training, economic, as well as emotional, social and cultural support to enable Southeast Asians to successfully mainstream into American society; linking the Southeast Asians and the American community.
 Supporting the Cultural heritage of the different Southeast Asian cultures represented in the Greater Worcester community.